 Information

-This service uses Support Vector Machines (SVMs), a robust machine learning method, to analyse nocturnal pulse oximetry data in children.
-SVMs were trained on diagnostic polysomnography (PSG) studies of 3,084 children aged 2-18 years between 2015-2021 at the Queensland Children’s Hospital in Brisbane, Australia.
-Computed statistical, signal processing, and oximetric features are used in the prediction process.
+This demo uses machine learning (ML) to analyse nocturnal pulse oximetry data in children.
+Computed statistical, non-linear, spectral, and oximetric features are used in the prediction process.

-AI Sleep Staging of oximetry data is performed using an SVM Classifier (SVC).
-Thirty-second segments (epochs) of the recording are classified as Sleep or Wake, and these segments are filtered before analysis of oximetry data for sleep-disordered breathing.
+Sleep Staging of oximetry data is performed using binary classification.
+Thirty-second segments (epochs) of the recording are classified as Sleep or Wake, and these segments are filtered before analysis for sleep-disordered breathing.
 Sleep staging enables the computation of sleep statistics traditionally obtained from overnight polysomnography, such as sleep duration, latency, efficiency, and WASO.
-While this sleep staging step can be disabled, it is recommended for analysing oximetry data collected in uncontrolled environments (e.g., at home).
+While this sleep staging step can be disabled, it is recommended for analysing oximetry data collected in uncontrolled environments (e.g., in the home).

-Analysis of recording to uses either a SVM Regressor (SVR) to produce a point estimate of the apnoea-hypopnea index (AHI) with accompanying uncertainty bounds, or an SVC to predict whether the apnoea-hypopnea index (AHI) is ≥5.
+Analysis of recording to uses either a regressor to produce a point estimate of the apnoea-hypopnea index (AHI) with accompanying uncertainty bounds, or a classifier to predict whether the apnoea-hypopnea index (AHI) is ≥5.

 Peer-reviewed article containing out-of-sample performance data coming soon.